Convexity in partial cubes: the hull number: NP-completeness of hull number in partial cubes

 Assume $F$ is satisfiable and let $S$ be a satisfying assignment of variables.
-Let $H$ be the union of $\{u'\}$ and the subset of vertices of $G_F$ corresponding to $S$.
-More formally, for each variable $x$, $H$ contains the vertex $v_x$ if $x$ is set to true in $S$ or the vertex $v_{\bar x}$ otherwise.
+Let $H$ be the union of $\{u'\}$ together with the following subset of vertices.
+For each variable $x$, $H$ contains the vertex $v_x$ if $x$ is set to true in $S$ or the vertex $\bar v_{x}$ otherwise.
 Let us prove that $H$ is a hull set.
 Since $u$ belongs to any path between $u'$ and any other vertex, $u$ belongs to $\conv H$.
-Moreover, for each variable $x$, the vertex $u_x$ lies on a shortest path both between $v_x$ and $u'$ and between $v_{\bar x}$ and $u'$, hence all the vertices $u_x$ belong to $\conv H$.
+Moreover, for each variable $x$, the vertex $u_x$ lies on a shortest path both between $v_x$ and $u'$ and between $\bar v_{x}$ and $u'$, hence all the vertices $u_x$ belong to $\conv H$.
 Next, for each literal $\ell$ and for each clause $D_i$ that contains $\ell$, there exists a shortest path between $u'$ and $v_\ell$ that contains $d_i$.
 Then, since $S$ is a satisfying assignment of $F$, each clause vertex belongs to $\conv H$.
 It follows that $\conv H$ also contains all vertices $d_{i,j}$.

 To conclude, it is now enough to prove that for all $\ell\notin S$, the vertex $v_\ell$ also belongs to $\conv H$.
 In the case where $\ell$ appears in only one clause $D_i$, then $v_\ell$ belongs to a shortest path between $d_i$ and $u_\ell$.
 In the other case, $v_\ell$ belongs to a shortest $(u_\ell,d_{i,j})$-path.
 Thus, $\conv H =G$.